Enrise/DevelopmentProxy/README.md

 ## Why?

 Are you running multiple docker containers/projects?
 Then it's very likely that you struggle with the port numbers that needs to be assigned to every container.
-This projects gives you an easy way to add local domain names to your docker containers.
+This project gives you an easy way to add local domain names to your docker containers.

 - http://localhost:3000 :arrow_right: http://dashboard.local